-TIPS is a procedure in which a tube called a stent is placed to join two veins in a damaged liver.
-One vein carries blood to the liver (portal vein) from the legs and belly.
-Another vein goes from the liver to the heart (hepatic vein).
+A transjugular intrahepatic portosystemic shunt (TIPS) is a procedure in which a hollow tube called a stent is placed to join two veins in a damaged liver.
+One vein carries blood to the liver (portal vein) from the organs in the belly.
+Another vein carries blood from the liver to the heart (hepatic vein).

-The scar tissue in a damaged liver can prevent the blood from filtering through the liver.
+A damaged liver can prevent the blood from filtering normally through the liver.
 This can cause high blood pressure in the portal vein.
-TIPS forms a channel that allows some of the blood to bypass the liver.
+The stent allows some of the blood to bypass the liver.
 This lowers the pressure and makes veins less likely to rupture and bleed.

 Why is it done?